BoboTiG/python-mss/docs/source/capture-api-design.md

 `ScreenShot` does **not** require tightly packed rows.
 Backends may return a native stride/pitch.
 Contiguous packed BGRA is obtained lazily via `.bgra` (may copy).
 NumPy/PIL/PyTorch and similar consumers can use the native layout directly when they support strides.

-This would mean that legacy `MSS.grab()` stops returning packed buffers as today, but they can be obtained via attributes as described above.

 Exact pixel-format negotiation (HDR, YUV, etc.) is deferred with GPU work.